 Is One More Important Than the Other?

 Brand and marketing are distinct and equally vital to your business.
-A strong brand does nothing for you if you don’t do any marketing to get it out in the world, and even the most robust marketing strategy will flop without a strong brand to back it up.
+A strong brand doesn't work as hard for you as it could if you don’t market it, and even the most robust marketing strategy will flop without a strong brand to back it up.

 That said, brand absolutely has to come first.
 The verbal expression of your brand is the beating heart at the center of what makes your business special.
 Get really familiar with that first, then layer on the visual expression to show it off.
 With all that in hand, you’ll have everything you need for a marketing strategy to put that brand to work reaching your best customers.